 He took a large gulp of whisky.
 Even diluted he felt the alcohol touch his brain with feathered fingers.
 Go easy this time!

-He left the penthouse and walked the long walk to a smaller apartment on the top floor.
+He left the penthouse and walked the long walk to a smaller apartment.
 He pressed his ear to the door.
 Ah-ha!
 He rang the bell.
 No reply.
 He kept his finger pressed down.
-Finally the door opened and Lenny recoiled at the aged features of his old arch-enemy.
+Finally, the door opened and Lenny recoiled at the aged features of his old arch-enemy.
 “Good God, MacLeash, you’re still here!”

 “Look Lenny, you don’t know the pressure I was under to get that goddamn laundry done!
 We couldn’t have no slacking, not even for a second!”